-You will explore key themes in cultural and historical geography, providing connections in theory and practice with disciplines throughout the humanities and social sciences.
+On the MA Landscape and Culture you will explore key themes in cultural and historical geography, providing connections in theory and practice with disciplines throughout the humanities and social sciences.

-The programme is also recognised by the Arts and Humanities Research Council (AHRC) as providing training appropriate for PhD research.
+The programme is recognised by the Arts and Humanities Research Council (AHRC) as providing training appropriate for PhD research.

 - We were rated 'excellent' in the Higher Education Funding Council for England (HEFCE) assessment of teaching provision

-- We are ranked 39th worldwide for Geography according to QS World University Rankings by subject 2016
+- We are ranked 39th worldwide for geography according to QS World University Rankings by Subject 2016

 - Approaches to Landscape